Dimitross/widget_element_example/README.md

 # widget_element_example

-A simple example of how the Flutter chain works: Widget => Elemnt => Render
+A simple example of how the Flutter chain works: Widget => Element => Render